 At all stages of this project, we strived for a strong partnership with government collaborators.
-As explained in Section 2, we worked extensively with policymakers to identify the study intervention and develop the evaluation questions, hoping to build buy-in and engagement.
-The strong support and leadership of Dr. Teertha Dhakal, then the National Planning Commission Joint Secretary, were essential for bringing together representatives from the National Planning Commission; Ministry of Education, Science and Technology; Department of Education and (later) the NCED, not only for participation in large workshops and trainings, but also to participate in a "technical committee" that provided specific input to the evaluation, especially while preparing and executing baseline data collection and rolling out the intervention.
-Government participation waned after roll-out and through preparation of endline data collection, as accelerating government federalization brought transfers to new positions for many government officials initially involved with the study.
-Interest revived somewhat during analysis of endline data, with a good turnout at our final dissemination workshop in August of 2019, drawing representatives from the main federal-level government agencies involved in education policy, and planning members from four of Nepal's seven new provincial governments.
+As explained in section 2, we worked extensively with policymakers to identify the study intervention and develop the evaluation questions, hoping to build buyin and engagement.
+The strong support and leadership of Dr Teertha Dhakal, then National Planning Commission joint secretary, were essential for bringing together representatives from the National Planning Commission, Ministry of Education, Science and Technology, Department of Education and (later) NCED, to participate not only in large workshops and trainings, but also in a technical committee that provided specific input to the evaluation, especially while preparing and executing baseline data collection and rolling out the intervention.

+Government participation waned after roll-out and up through preparation of endline data collection, as accelerating government federalisation brought transfers to new positions for many government officials initially involved with the study.
+Interest revived somewhat during analysis of the endline data, with a good turnout at our final dissemination workshop in August 2019, which drew representatives from the main federal-level government agencies involved in education policy, as well as planning members from four of Nepal's seven new provincial governments.
 Policymakers' reactions during this event indicated that they heard the main message (of ineffective trainings and the need for overhaul) and appreciated the need to act on the findings.
-Yet whether and how they will act is unclear, given uncertainties about the large on-going government reforms.
-The study may also affect policy through the School Sector Development Program Technical Working Group, which brings together senior government officials and international development partners, and which discussed our preliminary report, and through staff from National Planning Commission and other organizations for whom we provided an impact evaluation workshop in January, 2020.
-Lessons for collaboration between researchers and government officials on major evaluations, based on our experience, are in Online Appendix C.
+Yet whether and how they will act is unclear, given uncertainties about the large ongoing government reforms.
+The study may also affect policy through the SSDP Technical Working Group, which brings together senior government officials and international development partners (and which we discussed in our preliminary report), and through staff from the National Planning Commission and other organisations for whom we provided an impact evaluation workshop in January 2020.
+Lessons for collaboration between researchers and government officials on major evaluations, based on our experience, are in Online appendix C.